babenkoivan/fluent-array/README.md

     ->end();
 ```

-Now the code is less readable, but luckily we can configure `PhpStorm` to not auto format this peace of code.
+Now the code is less readable, but luckily we can configure `PhpStorm` to disable auto formatting the specified peace of code.
-To do so, open `PhpStorm` preferences, go to `Editor > Code Style` section and select option `Enable formatter markers in comments`.
+To do so, open `PhpStorm` preferences, go to the `Editor > Code Style` section and select option `Enable formatter markers in comments`.

 Now you can turn the formatter off for the specific part of your code: